 As a part of the Emergency Shelter Network, the First Presbyterian Church is one of many faith communities who have committed (for almost three decades) to filling the gap for the thousands of homeless men and women who have nowhere to lay their heads at night.
 Each year the doors of our church open to provide a safe and warm evening’s rest to ten homeless men from a midtown drop-in center from Monday through Friday.
 What began as an “emergency” has become a chronic problem, and we retain our commitment to the vulnerable population we have served so faithfully over the years.
 The guests we serve are carefully screened by the drop-in center and receive professional case management for housing, employment, health, benefits and other needs.

 We need lots of volunteer help–unpacking groceries, making beds, serving coffee, staying overnight, and numerous other tasks.
-Please contact our Shelter Coordinator, Lauren May, at 212-675-6150 at to learn more about how our shelter functions, six nights a week, six months a year.
+Please contact our Shelter Coordinator, Lauren May, at 212-675-6150 to learn more about how our shelter functions, five nights a week, six months a year.
 The volunteers who have stayed overnight, more than anyone, can attest to the transformative power of such work, and I encourage you to try it–just once!–to see for yourselves.

 The Homeless Shelter is a joint operation run by Urban Pathways, the Olivieri Center, and three churches: St. Luke in the Fields, First Presbyterian Church, and Church of the Ascension.
 The Olivieri Center is a drop-in center near Penn Station that provides food, health care, counseling, and job training to homeless people.
 Urban Pathways is a non-profit organization that, among its many other services, works as a liaison between drop-in centers and churches and synagogues willing to provide nightly shelter.
 The shelter is located in the Mellin-McNab Church House on 12th Street, just west of the corner of Fifth Avenue and 12th Street.

-- Overnight volunteers stay from 8:30 PM to 7:00 AM; assist with setting up cots; prepare a light evening snack and breakfast; and clean up.
+- Overnight volunteers stay from 8:30 PM to 7:00 AM; spend time with guests, help clean-up the evening meal, and serve a light breakfast the next morning.

 Volunteer Information and Scheduling